-- This is cost of borrowing expressed a dollar amount
+- Finance Charge: This is the cost of borrowing expressed by a dollar amount

-- This is the amount of credit provided to you.
-For example, if the cost of borrowing includes a prepaid origination fee, this amount would reflect what you receive after the origination fee is deducted.
+- Amount Financed: This is the amount of credit provided to you.
+For example, if the cost of borrowing includes a prepaid origination fee, this amount would reflect what you receive after the origination fee is deducted

-- This figure provides you the total amount you will pay if you make payments according to the payment schedule.
-This amount includes the interest and principal paid back.
+- Total of Payments: This figure provides you the total amount you will pay if you make payments according to the payment schedule.
+This amount includes the interest and principal paid back

-- The payment schedule summarizes monthly payment amounts, when those amounts are due, and how many payments will be due.
+- Payment Schedule: The payment schedule summarizes monthly payment amounts, when those amounts are due and how many payments will be due.

 - Other Fees

-If there are other fees such as a late payment charge, this fee information will be notated here.
+If there are other fees, such as a late payment charge, this fee information will be notated.

 Knowing the APR helps you understand the total amount of what you are paying on a credit card or loan.
 It also serves as a basis for comparing financial products from different lenders and making more informed decisions.